jbcodeforce/flink_project_demos/docs/c360/spark_project.md

 - Apache Spark 3.x installed with `spark-sql` command available: `brew install apache-spark`

-### 📖 Step by step execution
+### Step by step execution

-The following commands execute the pipeline step by step so we can understand the processing
+The following commands execute the pipeline step by step so we can understand the processing logic.

 ```bash
 # 0. start the shell in the c360_spark_processing